Skip to main content

 “Will she grace the presence of her husband for the same?”
 He had bowed.
 And in a flash, Rukaiya Begum seemed to have travelled back a decade to their carefree days.
 She nodded in contentment.

-After the alliance with Salima Begum in 1561, Akbar focussed on Rajput policies which culminated in his marriage with Mariam Ur Zamani, better known as Harka Bai, the princess of Amber in 1562-1563.
-She had conceived twins Hasan and Hussain in the year 1564 and they died within ten days of birth.
-Her second born Salim was born in Ajmer in 1569.
-While Rukaiya Begum was the head of his largest haram and second capital at Lahore, Mariam Ur Zamani is believed to have headed the harem at Agra.
+After the alliance with Salima Begum in 1561, Akbar focused on Rajput policies, which culminated in his marriage with Mariam Ur Zamani, better known as Harka Bai, the princess of Amber in 1562-1563.
+She had conceived twins, Hasan and Hussain, in the year 1564, and they died within ten days of birth.
+Her second-born born Salim, was born in Ajmer in 1569.
+While Rukaiya Begum was the head of his largest harem and second capital at Lahore, Mariam Ur Zamani is believed to have headed the harem at Agra.
 However, with the establishment of Fatehpur Sikri around 1572, Rukaiya Begum took full charge of both the harems.
-Both the ladies shared a cordial relationship with Salim staying most of his life under the influence of his stepmother in Lahore.
-Although Rukaiya Begum is believed to have not liked the fact that Akbar married a Hindu, she later doted on the heir to the throne Salim, his first surviving son.
+Both the ladies shared a cordial relationship with Salim, staying most of his life under the influence of his stepmother in Lahore.
+Although Rukaiya Begum is believed not to have liked the fact that Akbar married a Hindu, she later doted on the heir to the throne, Salim, his first surviving son.

 Popular posts from this blog